nodesource/nsolid/BUILDING.md

 ### Input

-Node.js relies on V8 and libuv.
+N|Solid relies on V8 and libuv.
 We adopt a subset of their supported platforms.

 ### Strategy

 There are three support tiers:

-* **Tier 1**: These platforms represent the majority of Node.js users.
-The Node.js Build Working Group maintains infrastructure for full test coverage.
+* **Tier 1**: These platforms represent the majority of N|Solid users.
+The N|Solid Build Working Group maintains infrastructure for full test coverage.
   Test failures on tier 1 platforms will block releases.
-* **Tier 2**: These platforms represent smaller segments of the Node.js user base.
-The Node.js Build Working Group maintains infrastructure for full test coverage.
+* **Tier 2**: These platforms represent smaller segments of the N|Solid user base.
+The N|Solid Build Working Group maintains infrastructure for full test coverage.
 Test failures on tier 2 platforms will block releases.
   Infrastructure issues may delay the release of binaries for these platforms.
 * **Experimental**: May not compile or test suite may not pass.
 The core team